tonight-halfmoon/slv-n-erlang/concurrent/distributed.systems/resa/readme.md

 The Server / client design assume they are on nodes of the same domain.

+## Protocols

+Client is given certain public protocols to send requests to Server.
+No knowledge is given to client about Server's internal Communication protocols.

+## Server Internal Data Model

+Server's data model and data structure are kept hidden from client.
+One occasion for example, the record '#res_ds'.
+It is defined in 'interface_server.hrl' and only utilised by module 'resa_server' and the internal data handler, i.e., module 'handler'.

 ## Integration Test

 To ensure the communication happens between the client and server, an integration test module is provided.